 Thinking of moving to Liverpool?
-Whether you’re starting a family, planning an investment or beginning higher education, here is what Liverpool has to offer.
+Whether you’re starting a family, planning an investment, selling a property, or beginning higher education, here is what Liverpool has to offer.

 House Prices 🏠

 Liverpool’s very diverse population lives across 30 wards, reflecting considerable variation in the profiles of age, employment, income and housing conditions.

 - It remains one of the economic powerhouses of the northwest and continues to attract new, mainly younger, inhabitants

 - The city itself has a population of 473,100 but greater Merseyside has a total of almost 1.4 million

 - Average earnings in the city as a whole are in the region of £500 per week

 - Liverpool has been in existence since at least 1190, but its economic strength blossomed mainly in the 19th century, when it became known as the “New York of Europe” and the “second city of the Empire”

 - During the past 14 years, the city’s resident workforce has enjoyed a growth in average earnings of 47% – well above the national average of 36%

 - Those of working age account for 65.1% of the population and 42.3% of the population is under the age of 30 (compared to the national average of 37.4%).